course-details-portlet

 Learning outcome

 Knowledge: The candidate has ... - basic knowledge of the theory, ideas and history of residential architecture. - detailed knowledge of selected architecture of high-quality. - basic knowledge of literature search, reference usage and copyright in academic texts and architectural documentation. - basic experiential knowledge of the relationship between architectural drawings, architectural models, architecture photos, architectural sketches and built architecture in use.
 Skills: The candidate ... - is able to assess quality in architectural works on a basic level. - is able to contribute to architectural critique in essay form at a basic level. - has basic skills in the production of 2D CAD drawings of built architecture based on existing drawings, surveying and photographs. - can contribute to the production of precise architectural models of built architecture. - has basic skills in architectural photography as well as photography of architectural models and interior models. - has basic skills in digital workflow and relevant applications for vector graphics and desktop publishing with a professional, publishable result.
-General competence: The candidate ... - takes independent responsibility for their own learning and professional development and can apply her knowledge in new fields. - is able to communicate architectural work at a nearly professional level and in an academic context in the form of contributions to a printed publication and exhibition as well as digital presentation. - is able to reflect critically and ethically on their own architectural work and create new frameworks for understanding. - is able to contribute actively, constructively and productively in complex group work in which each individual undertakes different roles and tasks, and takes shared responsibility for the quality of a comprehensive end product. - relates their professional competence and commitment to important societal issues and sustainability.
+General competence: The candidate ... - takes independent responsibility for their own learning and professional development and can apply her knowledge in new fields. - is able to communicate architectural work at a nearly professional level and in an academic context in the form of contributions to a printed publication and exhibition as well as digital presentation. - is able to reflect critically and ethically on their own architectural work and create new frameworks for understanding. - is able to contribute actively, constructively and productively in complex group work in which each individual undertakes different roles and tasks, and takes shared responsibility for the quality of a comprehensive end product. - relates their professional competence and commitment to important societal issues in line with the UN sustainable development goals.

 Learning methods and activities